We’re on our way to making Christchurch a cycle-friendly city with a connected route of safe cycleways.

 To achieve this means making some significant changes to the way we prioritise the transport network in favour of cycling on these routes.

-Funding for the Major Cycleways project was approved in the Christchurch City Three Year Plan 2013-16 and Council staff are working out the best way to deliver the project.
+Funding for the Major Cycleways project was approved in the Christchurch City Three Year Plan 2013-16 and Council staff are working out the best way to deliver the project over five years.

 Staff are working to develop design standards to apply to the network as well as determining the exact alignment of individual cycleways.
 They are identifying any land access issues, establishing criteria for prioritising route construction and setting up discussions with those likely to be affected as well as a method to select the best option for some sections of routes.
 Work on some elements of the Major Cycleways is expected to begin in 2014.
 Some stages have already been developed, such as stage one of Little River Link (Southern Motorway link) from Hornby to Addington and Northern Line Cycleway from Northcote to Christchurch Boys’ and Girls’ high schools.